What Is an HO7 Policy?

-An HO7 policy, also known as mobile home insurance or manufactured home insurance, covers single-wide, double-wide, and triple-wide mobile homes on an open perils basis.
+An HO7 policy, also known as mobile home insurance or manufactured home insurance, is a type of homeowners insurance that covers single-wide, double-wide, and triple-wide mobile homes on an open perils basis.
 That means your dwelling is insured for every event except those the policy lists as exclusions.

 Belongings are insured on a named-perils basis (meaning they’re covered only for events the policy lists) for their replacement cost.